feng-zh/classfinder/README.md

     This is only support for class name finding.
     'java.util.*List' The full class name with wildcards(like '*', or '?').
 This is only support for class name finding.
     'java.util.Collection.toArray' The full method name.
 This is only support for method name based finding.
+    'java.lang.System.out' The full field name.
+This is only support for field name based finding.